cj-mills/christianjmills/posts/tensorflow-js-unity-tutorial/part-2/index.md

 ---
-title: In-Browser Hand Gesture Recognition for Unity with Fastai and TensorFlow.js Pt.
+title: Using Fastai and TensorFlow.js for Hand Gesture Recognition in Unity Pt.
 2
 date: 2022-10-5
 image: /images/empty.gif
 title-block-categories: true